vuestorefront/vue-storefront/packages/core/docs/shopify/configuration.md

 - nuxt.config.js is a place where you're configuring properties related only to the frontend part of your application.

 - middleware.config.js is a place where you're configuring the Shopify SDK and extensions.
-You will put there API keys, integration configurations, custom GraphQL queries and new API endpoints.
+You will put there API keys, integration configurations, custom GraphQL queries, and new API endpoints.

 ## Nuxt Shopify configuration